Preclinical Phenotyping

 We can measure heart rate, as well as systolic and diastolic blood pressure in restrained mice at chosen time points using a non-invasive tail cuff method.

 Alternatively, we offer the possibility of performing continuous telemetry recordings using implanted transmitters that record the electrocardiogram (ECG) and blood pressure within the aortic arch.
 These measurements can be recorded at chosen sample intervals or continuously as the mouse moves freely in the cage.
-We can also record the core body temperature using implanted telemetry transmitters.
+We can also record the core body temperature and/or electroencephalograms (EEG) using implanted telemetry transmitters.

-Surgical services
+Surgical & dissection services

 We offer a wide range of surgeries on mice including: